New South Wales Battery Rebates (PDRS)

 How much you are entitled to be rebated under the scheme is dependent on your battery size (kWh) and your battery make/model (more on this below).

-Rebates are capped at 28kWh, the total battery capacity cannot be 28kWh or more.
+Rebates are capped at 28 kWh, the total battery capacity cannot be 28 kWh or more.

 Check the MAC Trade Services Rebate Calculator tool on their website to determine which rebate amount applies to your specific battery capacity.
+As of June 10, 2025, this has not been updated to reflect the increased rebate amount for connecting to a VPP.

-Under this scheme, you can claim this rebate twice; once when you first connect your battery to Amber's SmartShift™ technology and again after you have been connected to SmartShift™ for 3 years.
-This rebate can only be claimed once per site/household, meaning if you connect your battery to Amber's SmartShift™ technology then move to another VPP, you will not be eligible for the rebate again.
+This rebate can only be claimed once per site/household, meaning if you connect your battery to Amber's SmartShift technology and then move to another VPP, you will not be eligible for the rebate again.

-Note: Claiming this rebate does not lock you in to Amber for any period of time.
+Note: Claiming this rebate does not lock you into Amber for any period of time.
 It's basically free cash!

 Is your battery eligible?

-To claim your rebate under PDRS you need to have connected your battery to Amber's SmartShift™ technology in NSW on or after November 1st, 2024.
+To claim your rebate under PDRS, you need to have connected your battery to Amber's SmartShift technology in NSW on or after November 1st, 2024.

-Your battery must be compatible with Amber's SmartShift™ technology and be included on the full list of batteries that have been assessed for compliance by MAC Trade Services.
+Your battery must be compatible with Amber's SmartShift technology and be included on the full list of batteries that have been assessed for compliance by MAC Trade Services.
 See the full list on the MAC Trade Services website here.

 Further eligibility criteria include: